 BLAS INTERNATIONAL SUMMER SCHOOL OF IRISH TRADITIONAL MUSIC AND DANCE

-Now approaching its 21st anniversary this international school of Irish traditional music and dance attracts students from all over the world who are typically musicians, singers and dancers, already familiar with the Irish traditions, who want to extend their technique, repertoire and knowledge therein.
+This international school of Irish traditional music and dance attracts students from all over the world who are typically musicians, singers and dancers, already familiar with the Irish traditions, who want to extend their technique, repertoire and knowledge therein.
 Blas acts as an incubator, and forms a space in which to improve musicianship, song, or dance technique, and to learn more about the stylistic, social and historic content of these traditions in a familiar educational campus setting.
 It is an internationally accredited school and takes place for two weeks from the last week of June at the UL campus.

 Dúchas an Cheoil/The Scope of Irish Traditional Music Tutors.